hanfeyyaps/write-like-a-buero/README.md

 Vertex AI API and Cloud Storage API enabled in your GCP project.

-A Vertex AI Vector Search index populated with the Australian Style Manual content (refer to the model-grounding-guide and process-scraped-content-guide for detailed steps on web scraping, embedding generation, and index creation).
+A Vertex AI Vector Search index populated with the Australian Government Style Manual content (refer to the model-grounding-guide and process-scraped-content-guide for detailed steps on web scraping, embedding generation, and index creation).

 **Steps:**
 Clone the Repository (or create files):